Fasting After Bariatric Surgery: The Pros and ConsFebruary 5, 2018

 3. Protein Fasts

 Protein fasts are most likely what we call in the bariatric community “pouch resets” because the focus is on the protein.
 Protein fasts and pouch resets are very popular for those who struggle with a long-term stall, regain, or if they feel they have ‘stretched’ their pouch.
 However, these are a short-term fix for a long-term problem which is overeating, grazing, emotional eating, binge eating, and/or out of control eating.

-Protein fasts can help people get back on track in the short-term however, they have a potential for causing people to use them
+Protein fasts can help people get back on track in the short-term; however, they have the potential for causing people to use them.

 4. Water Fasts

-Water fasts are known as fasts where there is no food intake, just water for a period of hours, days or even weeks.
-These are potentially very dangerous because of the extreme nutritional deficit that can occur over time and depending on the length of the fast, it could impact the metabolism.
-As this type of fast can mimic starvation, there could be other behavioral or psychological consequences that occur such as negative affective and cognitive changes which include decreased mood, increased anxiety or irritability, and poorer concentration.
+Water fasts are known as fasts where there is no food intake, just water for a period of hours, days, or even weeks.
+These are potentially very dangerous because of the extreme nutritional deficit that can occur over time, and depending on the length of the fast, it could impact the metabolism.
+As this type of fast can mimic starvation, there could be other behavioral or psychological consequences that occur, such as negative affective and cognitive changes, which include decreased mood, increased anxiety or irritability, and more reduced concentration.

 5. Religious Fasts

-Fasting is popular in Christianity, Judaism, and Islam as well as in other faiths.
+Fasting is popular in Christianity, Judaism, and Islam, as well as in other faiths.
 These fasts typically have a beginning and end time.
-Some fasts can be difficult especially if they last all day, like in Judaism and in Islam.
+Some fasts can be difficult, especially if they last all day, like in Judaism and Islam.

-In Christianity, there are many different ways to fast and depending on the denomination followed (Baptist, Catholic, Church of Latter Day Saints, etc.).
-There are different methodologies and different ways to fast that include a daily fast or a water fast.
-It’s important that if you plan a religious Christian fast, that you reach out to your pastor, priest or church leader to discuss the proper ways to fast for your faith.
+In Christianity, there are many different ways to fast, and depending on the denomination followed (Baptist, Catholic, Church of Latter-Day Saints, etc.).
+There are various methodologies and different ways to fast that include a daily fast or a water fast.
+It’s important that if you plan a religious Christian fast, that you reach out to your pastor, priest, or church leader to discuss the proper ways to fast for your faith.